hongwanliu/DarkHistory/sphinx/index.rst

 Installation
 =======================================

-There are two parts to Darkhistory: the code stored as a `GitHub repository <https://github.com/hongwanliu/DarkHistory/>`_, and the data files.
+There are two parts to DarkHistory: the code stored as a `GitHub repository <https://github.com/hongwanliu/DarkHistory/>`_, and the data files.

 Code
 -------------------

-The code can be downloaded as a ``.zip`` file from the `GitHub repository <https://github.com/hongwanliu/DarkHistory/>`_ page, or a local version can be cloned using ``git``.
+The code can be downloaded as a ``.zip`` file from the `GitHub repository <https://github.com/hongwanliu/DarkHistory/>`_ page, or a local version of the repository can be cloned using ``git``.

 Data Files
 --------------------